 Further reading and some of our recent and most high-profile research.

-A quick guide to using implicit research in market research.
+A quick guide to using implicit testing in market research.

 - ESOMAR guidelines for commissioning Neuroscientific research

 - Institute of Directors research revealing positive messaging is more powerful than negative in increasing workplace recycling

 Selected books by our chairman Dr. David Lewis

 - The Brain Sell: Where Science meets shopping

 “David Lewis is pre-eminent among marketing gurus.
 He is known as the father of neuromarketing.
 The Brain Sell, his latest book, works very well as an up-to-the minute primer on why people buy and how to manipulate them.
 Pretty much every trick is covered from the use of smells and colours to subliminal priming.”
 Financial Times